phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 Log into the Application
 ------------------------
-Log in will allow us to work on backend controllers.
+"Log in" will allow us to work on backend controllers.
 The separation between backend's controllers and the frontend ones is only logical.
-All controllers are located in the same directory.
+All controllers are located in the same directory (app/controllers/).

 To enter into the system, we must have a valid username and password.
 Users are stored in the table "users" in the database "invo".

-Before we can start session, we need to configure the connection to the database in the application.
+Before we can start a session, we need to configure the connection to the database in the application.
 A service called "db" is set up in the service container with that information.
-As with the autoloader, this time we are also taking parameters from the configuration file to configure a service:
+As with the autoloader, this time we are also taking parameters from the configuration file in order to configure a service:

 .. code-block:: php